Caution: The trails at NVCA's conservation areas are very slippery. Please be extremely careful when using our trails.

 The laid-back, peaceful environment that is enjoyed by visitors today is a definite change from years gone by.
 The many Monarch butterflies that call this area home during the summer make for a magical visit as they prepare for their journey south.

 Hike the surrounding trail network - including the Ganaraska, North Simcoe Rail and Trans Canada trails, and plan to have lunch at the Fort.
-Amenities include picnic tables, dry washrooms (including wheelchair-accessible) and sheltered rest areas are available for family and group use.
+Amenities include picnic tables and sheltered rest areas are available for family and group use.
+Washrooms at will be open for events and pavilion bookings.

 Keep an eye on our events page for information on events at Fort Willow, including the annual Festival at the Fort each September, featuring re-enactments of the War of 1812.